 Queensland (QLD)

-1. The seller must pass a technical inspection (Roadworthy) to obtain the Safety Certificate.
-This is valid for two months or 2000 kilometres.
+1. The seller must pass a technical inspection (Roadworthy) to obtain the Safety Certificate from an approved mechanic – valid for 2 months or 2000 kilometres.
 It is therefore necessary to be in QLD to perform this check;

 2. The seller and buyer complete the “Vehicle Transfer Application Form” together;

-3. The seller delivers in person a part of the form (part B ‘Sellers Copy’) to the QLD Transport.
+3. The Seller lodges online via MyTransLink or at a QGAP office part B of the form (‘Sellers Copy’).
 This must include a receipt that shows the names, addresses and signatures of the buyer and seller, date of sale, price, plate number and VIN (Vehicle Identification Number); The Buyer keeps Part A of the form.

 4. The buyer completes the form: “New Customer Application“.
 (The CRN – Customer Reference Number – will be issued when you submit the forms);

-5. The buyer delivers the following in person to the QLD Transport office: The two forms, the safety certificate, the receipt for the purchase, three forms of proof of identity including a passport (tick Traveller with no permanent address in QLD on the form so you won’t have to prove residency in QLD);
+5. The buyer delivers the following in person to the QLD Transport office: The two forms, the safety certificate, the receipt for the purchase, three forms of proof of identity including a passport (tick Traveller with no permanent address in QLD;

 6. The buyer pays the tax and the transfer fee.